LOOKOUT: An outside look at inside art.

 On view: October 4 – October 31 | Open Hours: 24 Hours a day

-See the work and learn about the artists: https://joshuatreeartgallery.com/people-are-like-plants
+See the work and learn more about the artists HERE

 The MBCAC continues our mission to inspire and enliven the community through the arts by presenting a rotating line up of large temporary murals on the exterior wall of the Joshua Tree Art Gallery.
 For our first round, we feature @otherdesert, who created a poignant three-panel black and white painting empowering the right to vote.
 Here are some wise words from the artist: “This may be the most important election of our lifetime!" is often said, and for once, the hyperbole is warranted.
 To vote is a deeply personal choice and a right for many.
 To not vote?
 Is also a right for many, regardless of the reason, and is the core message of this mural: Do with your vote what you will, because nobody should tell you otherwise.
 However you decide though, your choice still has consequences and power.”